Monday, October 14, 2024

 "Tiny Tim on MY country radio station?
 Oh, hell NO!"

-So I was broadcasting my midday, country radio show from our remote studio at the Burt Reynolds Ranch in Jupiter, Florida when our station photographer called to tell me of a celebrity he had in his van.
+So I was broadcasting my midday, country radio show from a remote studio at the Burt Reynolds Ranch in Jupiter, Florida when our station photographer Sam called to tell me of a celebrity he had in his van.
 They were coming down the Florida turnpike not far from my studio.
 He asked me if I wanted to put Tiny Tim of "Tip Toe Through the Tulips" fame on the air with me.
 He said Tim was in South Florida to cut a new record with a country music flavor.
 I told him, with some reservation, "OK.
 Bring him by."

 They showed up, and I must say, Tiny Tim was just like he looked on the Tonight Show when he married Miss Vicki with Johnny Carson overseeing the proceedings.
 Make up on, he was looking like a stretch from being masculine and a very quiet man.
 We chatted on air for a while and at the end, I told him we needed to hear a bit of "Tip Toe," his novelty hit song with his ever present ukulele and high falsetto.
 He gladly agreed, and then left after taking a picture with me.